inet-framework/inet/showcases/visualizer/canvas/datalinkactivity/doc/index.rst

 - At the *peer* level, the visualization is triggered by those packets which are processed inside the link layer in the source node and processed inside the link layer in the destination node.
-- At the *protocol* level, :ned:`DataLinkVisualizer` displays those packets which are going out at the bottom of the link layer in the source node and going in at the bottom of the link layer in the destination node.
+- At the *protocol* level, :ned:`DataLinkCanvasVisualizer` displays those packets which are going out at the bottom of the link layer in the source node and going in at the bottom of the link layer in the destination node.